Co-parenting can be overwhelming, or even toxic. Luckily, there’s an app for that. Keep reading to learn more.

 AppClose is indeed totally free, but users report the calendar is not user-friendly, and overall user experience is poor compared to paid competitors.

-AppClose has a 3.6 rating on Google Play and a 4.7 rating on iTunes.
+AppClose has a 4.6 rating on Google Play and a 4.6 rating on the Apple App Store.

 AppClose is approved in many courts, and many family attorneys recommend it, but you should make sure it is accepted by your judge if you are required to use a co-parenting app.